Ph.D. Comparative Literature, 1981, Princeton University

 International Research and Exchanges Board (IREX) Scholarship, Institute of Literary History, Hungarian Academy of Sciences, Budapest, 1976-1977.

-MUTOPIA: SCIENCE FICTION AND FANTASTIC KNOWLEDGE (LIVERPOOL UNIVERSITY PRESS, in press.)
+MUTOPIA: SCIENCE FICTION AND FANTASTIC KNOWLEDGE (LIVERPOOL UNIVERSITY PRESS, 2022.)

 The Wesleyan Anthology of Science Fiction, Co-Editor with Arthur B. Evans, Joan Gordon, Veronica Hollinger, Rob Latham, and Carol McGuirk (WesleyanUniversity Press, 2010)